qouteall/qouteall-blog/Cognitive-biases.md

 - Financial analysts tend to give a definitive result, even knowing that there isn't enough sound evidences.
 - For high-liquidity assets (e.g. stocks), people tend to do impulsive trading when market exhibit volatility.
 But for low-liquidity harder-to-trade assets (e.g. real estate) people tend to hold when the market exhibit volatility.

-It's being empirically observed that, in personal financial trading, higher trading frequency is correlated with worse profit.

 Action bias does not contradict with default effect.
 When one is asked to work and show value, doing action is the default behavior, and not doing action is more risky, as people tend to question the one that does not look like working.

 > It's not the things you buy and sell that make you money; it's the things you hold.
 >
 > — Howard Marks

 ### Prioritizing the easy and superficial

+Law of least effort: people tend to choose the easiest way to do things, choosing path of least resistance.

-People like easy solutions and shortcuts.
-However, some seemingly easy solutions does not address the root cause, having negligible effect or negative effect in the long run.
-Applying the easy solution gives the fake impression that the problem is being addressed, thus achieving mental comfort.
+Some seemingly easy solutions does not address the root cause, having negligible effect or negative effect in the long run.
+Applying the easy solution gives the fake impression that the problem is being addressed, achieving mental comfort.

 Examples:
 - Focusing on buying exercise equipments instead of exercising.
 Paying to gym to give an illusion of determination in exercising.
 - Buying supplements instead of adopting healthier lifestyle.
 - Focusing on buying courses, books, study equipments instead of actually studying.
 Keep bookmarking online learning materials instead of reading them.
 - Musicians focusing on buying instruments (gear acquisition syndrome).
 This also applies to other fields such as photography.
-- When writing, focusing on the formatting of a document instead of the content.
+- When writing, focusing on the formatting instead of the content.
 - A manager pushing employees to seemingly work hard instead of improving efficiency.
 - A parent train child by punishing hard, instead of using scientific training methods.
 - Bikeshedding effect: during meetings, people spend most time talking about trivial matters.